rohitbpawar25/rohitbpawar25/README.md

 </p>

 ---
+## 🎓 Education

 **Bachelor of Engineering in Computer Engineering**
 Sharadchandra Pawar College of Engineering and Technology, Someshwarnagar

 ---

 ## 💼 Experience